12 September 1848 and the Swiss Constitution

 The Constitution of 1848 made Switzerland’s success possible.
 However, the European Union’s ‘Constitution’ and structures do not guarantee the same success.
 On the contrary, with future enlargements, the democratic system will become increasingly fragile.

 None of this detracts from the usefulness, value and importance of the European Union, which is irreplaceable.
 However, it is not a holy relic and has its fundamental weaknesses.
-These weaknesses should be discussed without the criticasters’ doom, gloom, or condemnation.
+These weaknesses should be discussed without the critics’ doom, gloom, or condemnation.

-Nowadays, the government is elected by secret ballots.
+Nowadays, the government is elected by secret ballot.
 The Landsgemeinde had reduced the number of municipalities from 25 to 3 in 2006 (it takes generations in other countries), the Landsgemeinde decided in the sixteenth and seventeenth centuries to allow both religions, Catholic and Protestant, the Landsgemeinde voted in 2007 in favour of voting from the age of sixteen (it is not necessarily a wise decision, but it shows the progressive nature of the Landsgemeinde) and the Landsgemeinde accepted on 5 September 2021 strict CO2 rules—the power and wisdom of decentralisation, federalism and direct democracy.

 (Source: U. Häfelin, W. Haller, H. Keller, D. Thurnherr, Schweizerisches Bundesstaatsrecht, Basel 2020; www.parlament.ch).